tempestrock/qmk/pst-01/README.md

 Most of the symbols are either directly reachable (like <kbd>@</kbd>, <kbd>&</kbd>, <kbd>/</kbd>, or <kbd>.</kbd> and <kbd>,</kbd>) or only need either <kbd>Shift</kbd> (like <kbd>|</kbd> or <kbd>~</kbd>) or <kbd>Down</kbd> (like <kbd>'</kbd>, <kbd>"</kbd>, or the opening brackets) in order to be reached.
 Only a few symbols are left that need both <kbd>Shift</kbd> and <kbd>Down</kbd> but these are almost only the closing brackets which in turn show some symmetry to the opening brackets.

-There are no "dead" symbols anymore: <kbd>^</kbd>, <kbd>´</kbd>, and <kbd>`</kbd> are defined to be tapped twice if the user taps them once in order to directly show them.
-In turn, no "é" and other characters that rely on these symbols are possible to be typed anymore.
+There are no "dead" symbols anymore: <kbd>^</kbd>, <kbd>´</kbd>, and <kbd>`</kbd> are implemented to be automatically tapped twice if the user taps them once in order to directly show them.
+In turn, no 'é' and other characters that rely on these symbols are possible to be typed anymore.

 ### Shift

 The symbols that can be reached via <kbd>Shift</kbd> often do not follow any standard.
 Instead, the combination of "normal" typing and using <kbd>Shift</kbd> is based on what I find helpful.

-Implementing this is quite a pain: You have to know and take into account the original combination of "normal" and "shifted" typing.
+Implementing this was quite a pain: You have to know and take into account the original combination of "normal" and "shifted" typing.
 If you e.g. want a key to be available directly when the key is pressed but originally this symbol is reachable via <kbd>Shift</kbd>, then you have to register (= press down) <kbd>Shift</kbd> first, register the "partner" key (= the key that is necessary to be pressed in order to get the actually wanted symbol to appear in combination with <kbd>Shift</kbd>), and then unregister (= release) <kbd>Shift</kbd> again.
 The same is true for symbols that are reachable via <kbd>AltGr</kbd>.
-This all lead to an implementation of various macros that handle the different cases of "normal", "shifted", and "altgr"ed typing.
+All of this led to an implementation of various macros that handle the different cases of "normal", "shifted", and "altgr"ed typing.

 ### Digits and Function Keys

 The digits 1, 2, 3, etc. go from right to left because that felt better for me.

 The function keys are reachable via the same keys as the digits, e.g. <kbd>F1</kbd> is on the same key as <kbd>1</kbd>.
-Only the <kbd>Fn</kbd> key needs to be held or tapped before.
+Only the <kbd>Fn</kbd> key needs to be previously held or tapped.

 ### Simplification of Some Key Combinations